Leaf Peeping in Lake George: Check Out the Top Fall Foliage Spots

 Hike - Or Drive! - Up Prospect Mountain & Grab a Bite at Pizza Jerks

 You can't mention the best fall foliage places in Lake George without including a hike or two.
 The views from summits in this area are breathtaking this time of year!
 What's great about Prospect Mountain is that if you're not up for a hike you can drive instead.
-The Veterans Memorial Highway is open through November 11, 2020, weather permitting, and costs $10 per car; fees are temporarily dismantled, as the shuttle is unavailable (as are the view scopes).
+The Veterans Memorial Highway is open through November 11, 2021, weather permitting, and typically costs $10 per car; fees are temporarily dismantled, as the shuttle is unavailable (as are the view scopes).

 Check Out Fort William Henry & Visit the Museum